 Why does intermittent fasting lead to weight loss?

-Provided you don’t binge on 25 packets of chips during your allocated meal times, you’re inevitably going to end up consuming less calories than usual, which leads to weight loss.
+Provided you don’t binge on 25 packets of chips during your allocated meal times, you’re inevitably going to end up consuming fewer calories than usual, which leads to weight loss.

 Also helping things along is the fact that if you fast for long enough, it may push your body into the metabolic state of ketosis.